zOrfeo/radix/README.md

 ### Case sensitivity in inputs

 All inputs are case sensitive.
-For the input number (to be converted) this is because the prefix '0b', used to indicate the number is binary, cannot be distinguished from the lower case hexadecimal number '0b' (DEC:11).
+For the input number (to be converted) this is because the prefix '0b', used to indicate the number is binary, cannot yet be distinguished from the lower case hexadecimal number '0b' (DEC:11).